Publishing Integrations to the API Manager¶

 A REST API artifact you create from WSO2 Integration Studio is exposed to consumers when you run it on the Micro Integrator runtime.
 If you want to control and manage this API, and also expose it to an API marketplace where it becomes discoverable to a wider community of consumers, you need to publish this REST API to the API management layer (API-M runtime) of the product.

 Follow the steps given below to publish REST APIs from the Micro Integrator to the API-M runtime.

-To try out an end-to-end use case where an integration service is created and used as a managed API, see the tutorial: Exposing an Integration Service as a Managed API.
+To try out an end-to-end use case where an integration service is created and used as a managed API, see tutorials: Exposing an Integration Service as a Managed API and Exposing an Integration SOAP Service as a Managed API.

 Develop a REST API artifact using WSO2 Integration Studio.
 This is your integration service with the mediation logic that will run on the Micro Integrator.

 For instructions on creating a new integration service, use the following documentation: